dangershony/StratisBitcoinFullNode/README.md

 Bitcoin Implementation in C#
 ----------------------------

-Stratis is an implementation of the Bitcoin protocol in C# on the [.NET Core](https://dotnet.github.io/) platform.
+Solaris is an implementation of the Bitcoin protocol in C# on the [.NET Core](https://dotnet.github.io/) platform.
-The node can run on the Bitcoin and Stratis networks.
+The node can run on the Bitcoin and Solaris networks.
-Stratis Bitcoin is based on the [NBitcoin](https://github.com/MetacoSA/NBitcoin) project.
+Solaris Bitcoin is based on the [NBitcoin](https://github.com/MetacoSA/NBitcoin) project.

-For Proof of Stake support on the Stratis token the node is using [NStratis](https://github.com/stratisproject/NStratis) which is a POS implementation of NBitcoin.
+For Proof of Stake support on the Solaris token the node is using [NStratis](https://github.com/stratisproject/NStratis) which is a POS implementation of NBitcoin.

 [.NET Core](https://dotnet.github.io/) is an open source cross platform framework and enables the development of applications and services on Windows, macOS and Linux.